Proponents: Home-based family programs pay for themselves

 And she said the program also helped her with more than just raising her son — it helped her become who she is, pushed her to be better in school and helped her set goals that led to her first job.

-The program's coordinator, Morgana Miller, said the relationship is just as rewarding for the visitors.
+The program's coordinator, Morgana Miller, said the relationship is just as rewarding for the visitors, and Pugh's experience confirms that.

 "These relationships help me to grow and learn also as an educator and person," Pugh said.
 "I am richer because of what they give to me.”

-More funding: Over past two budget cycles, the state invested about $10 million in home visiting — the first time in about a decade these programs saw state support, said president and CEO of Pennsylvania Partnerships for Children Kari King.
+More funding: Over past two budget cycles, the state invested about $10 million in home visiting — the first time in about a decade that the programs saw state support, said president and CEO of Pennsylvania Partnerships for Children Kari King.

 The coalition said an estimated 16,000 participants — only 5 percent of those who need it most — will be served by the six government-funded programs this fiscal year.